dandan-eg/TCP-http-server-muxer/README.md

 # TCP Server HTTP muxer

-TCP Server HTTP is a simple HTTP server implemented in Go.
+TCP Server HTTP muxer is a simple HTTP server implemented in Go.
 It listens for incoming TCP connections on port 8080 and handles HTTP requests by routing them to the appropriate handlers.

 ## Purpose